 As you see, the RTP flow is between the carrier and the SIP node.
 The SIP Proxy node does not touch the RTP.

-Now, the worst case scenario.
+Now, the worst-case scenario.
 Sometimes, the SIP Proxy node will not be able to know where the user is registered.
 Therefore, the call flow is as follows.

-If the SIP Proxy node forwards to a SIP node where the user is not registered, the SIP node will forward the SIP INVITE signal to the correct peer.
+If the SIP Proxy node forwards to an SIP node where the user is not registered, the SIP node will forward the SIP INVITE signal to the correct peer.
 This is the same scenario as an inter-PBX call.
 The RTP will flow between the carrier and the SIP node.

 Outgoing Call Flow with FusionPBX as a Proxy